Ō mātou Purapura

 Featured in British Vogue, Glamour UK, Timeiconic and Hollywood Times.

 Tina Wickliffe (Ngāti Porou) is an award-winning journalist, director, and producer with a career spanning more than two decades across Māori media and mainstream broadcasting.
 A graduate of Te Panekiretanga o te Reo, Tina brings depth, precision, and cultural integrity to every project she leads.
-She is the founder of Tiki Media and the creator of Aro, a wellness app for wāhine that weaves Indigenous knowledge with modern tools for emotional and spiritual clarity.
+She is the founder of Tiki Media and the creator of Aro, a wellness tech startup combining emotional intelligence, cultural insight, and voice technology.

 Léon Bristow (Ngāpuhi, Ngāti Manu), born in France, raised in Aotearoa, studied in Wellington, Auckland, and New York.
 A champion of DE+I and indigenous voices, he is the Founder and Director of BEINGS – a social enterprise empowering diversity in media.
 As an Art Director, Léon worked on international advertising campaigns in Barcelona before returning home in 2022.
 In 2023 he was recognised as 4th best Art Director in the world at the prestigious Cannes Lions International Festival of Creativity.
 Léon’s personal background sets him apart professionally, using his unique perspective as a vehicle for meaningful change.